 - Switched our pre-cracked (liquid) eggs — 11 million eggs annually as of 2012 —from hens confined in barren battery cages to hens living in cage-free farms, as we already do for shell eggs, by 2015.* (Completed in early 2016.)

 - Banned foie gras (livers of force-fed ducks) and veal from calves confined in crates from our menus, effective immediately.

 - Ridding our supply chain of gestation crates and battery cages represents our minimum standards — and we also set new, aspirational higher ones.
 We vowed that by 2015, 25 percent or more of our meat, poultry, and egg purchases companywide should be sourced from producers whose practices meet the animal welfare standards of Animal Welfare Approved, Food Alliance, Humane Farm Animal Care or Global Animal Partnership.
 These four programs not only prohibit such cruel practices as gestation crates and battery cages, but also require animals to be allowed to engage in their natural behaviors.
-(Update: We fell short of this goal but will continue to focus on improving this number.)
+(Update: We achieved this goal in July 2017.)